gsu-library/library-instruction-recorder/README.txt

 == Requirements ==

 * JavaScript must be enabled in order for some of the functionality to work.
-This __should__ be temporary.
+This __may__ be temporary.

 == Installation ==